LemmaGit/alx-airbnb-database/database-adv-script/README.md

 - FULL OUTER JOIN returns all records from both tables (simulated in MySQL)
 - Proper join selection depends on what data you need to retrieve

-Try adding WHERE clauses to these queries to filter the results further!

 # SQL Subqueries Practice for Airbnb-like Database

 This repository contains SQL queries demonstrating both correlated and non-correlated subqueries using an Airbnb-like database schema.